-Water conservation measures not only save the supply of our water source but can also cut the cost of water treatment.
-They can cut the energy costs at the treatment facility associated with pumping, and chemical costs for processing of the water.
-There are several measures you as the water consumer can do to conserve on water usage.
+Water conservation measures not only save the supply of our water source, but can also cut the cost of water treatment.
+They can cut the energy costs at the treatment facility associated with pumping, and also chemical costs for processing of the water.
+There are a number of measures you as the water consumer can do to conserve on water usage.